J-1 Visa Guide for Exchange Visitors

 • Be working as a teacher in your home country OR have completed an advanced degree within the last 12 months

-• And have two years of full-time teaching experience within the previous eight years
+• Have two years of full-time teaching experience within the previous eight years

 • Have a minimum of two years of teaching or related professional experience